Javernick Makes a Deal with the Meatman

 The Union Pacific spur line reached its dead-end depot near the Gentry Store, and train tickets were sold inside.
 The Gentrys also operated a ten-room hotel and the town post office.
 They had one of the bigger houses in town too, a two-story Dutch Colonial, across the main road from their commercial operations.

 Harry Gentry ran an assay office in the store.
-The mountains to the east of town had rich deposits of gold, silver, and copper, and the assay office was where the small-scale prospectors sold their mined ore.
+The mountains to the east of town had rich deposits of gold, silver, and copper, and the assay office was where the prospectors sold their mined ore.
 It was a tricky job analyzing the ore for purity, because he needed to pay the miners fairly, and he was good at it.
 He developed a reputation as an honest man and that was how the Gentrys became the wealthiest and most influential family in the small town.
 Harry’s wife Ellen managed the hotel.

 Saint Thomas had a population of about five hundred in 1925.
 The Muddy River was nothing more than a creek by eastern standards, but it provided enough irrigation water for farming on the broad alluvial plain.
 The small town was a green oasis in the harsh desert and one of the few places along the Arrowhead Trail where travelers could stop for gasoline and water.
 The rail line was completed in 1912, and it gave the local farmers a way to market their produce.
-The railroad brought in block ice too, an invaluable commodity that improved the local standard of living immensely.

 The abbreviated train was powered by a diesel locomotive with two passenger cars, four boxcars and a caboose.
 It pulled into town in forward gear and would travel in reverse when it traveled back out to the main rail line, twenty miles to the north.